rtwolfe/portfolio/portfolio.md

 ---

-## 2. Charlotte — Prompt & Skill Compiler
+## 2. Charlotte — Prompt, Skill & MCP Compiler

-**The prompt and skill compiler.
+**The prompt, skill, and MCP server compiler.
 Full SDLC automation for every prompt artifact — compiled, versioned, tested, secured, deployed.**

 > The problem: prompt engineering had no SDLC.
 No compilation.
 No type checking.
 No version control.
 No security scanning.
 No way to test one prompt change against regression.
 Teams were shipping prompts the same way they shipped code in the 90s — copy-paste and pray nothing breaks in production.
 Prompts are the instructions that govern what AI agents do.
 They deserve the same rigor as the code that deploys them.

-Charlotte is a **prompt and skill compiler** — a 5-stage deterministic pipeline that treats prompts and Claude Code skills as first-class software artifacts with a real SDLC.
+Charlotte is a **prompt, skill, and MCP server compiler** — a 5-stage deterministic pipeline that treats prompts, Claude Code skills, and MCP servers as first-class software artifacts with a real SDLC.
 It parses typed YAML specifications, compiles them against a 94-block library with conflict detection and dependency resolution, runs 8-pass automatic optimization, validates token budgets against 26 model context windows, and renders provider-specific output for OpenAI, Anthropic, and Google Gemini.

 This is a **compiler** with a type system, a security scanner, a test framework, a versioning system, environment management, CI/CD generation, and a multi-agent compiler that generates runnable projects for five major agent frameworks.
 Charlotte automates the entire prompt SDLC — from authoring through testing to production deployment.
 If you wouldn't ship code without a build system, you shouldn't ship prompts without one either.